Amwam/js-import-sort/README.md

    import SomeClass from './MyModule';
 ```

-Imports are separated by node, dependencies in `package.json`, other, and relative imports.
+Imports are separated by node, dependencies and devDependencies in `package.json`, other, and relative imports.

-##Running
+## Running
 To run, just run:

     js-import-sort --path ./*